reselbob/innosoft/microservices-architecture/01-wisesayings/README.md

 ## Exercise 2: Build and run as Wise Sayings Docker container

-Within the directory `app`, we'll execute the commands necessary to run WiseSaying is a Docker container from within the Katacoda playground.
+Within the directory `app`, we'll execute the commands necessary to run WiseSaying as a [Docker container](https://www.docker.com/resources/what-container) from within the Katacoda playground.

 `https://katacoda.com/courses/ubuntu/playground`